Writer, Educator, Curator

 Art Library and Archive Consultant

-Caroline has also worked as a library and archive consultant for non-profit cultural heritage institutions including the Rosand Library and Study Center at Save Venice, Italy; Dia Foundation for the Arts, New York; and the American Jewish Historical Society, New York.
+Caroline has worked as a library and archive consultant for non-profit cultural heritage institutions including the Rosand Library and Study Center at Save Venice, Italy; Dia Foundation for the Arts, New York; and the American Jewish Historical Society, New York.

 In 1996 David co-founded the New York gallery Mitchell-Innes & Nash with his wife Lucy Mitchell-Innes.
 The gallery places exemplary contemporary artists within an historical context, revealing a continuity of ideas and aesthetic virtuosity from the Modern Era through the present day.